KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/levels.rst

      - Value
      - Description
    * - Channel
-     -
+     - Selection
-     - Set the color channel you want to adjust.
+     - Set the color channel you want to adjust
    * - Show histogram
-     -
+     - Switch
      - Switches the built-in small histogram on and off
    * - Histogram position
-     -
+     - Selection
      - Defines where the histogram is shown in the monitor
    * - Input black level
-     -
+     - Percentage
      - Moves the black point to the right: all pixels with that value or less will be black.
 This makes the dark areas even darker, influences the mid-tones a little and the highlights not at all.
 Increases contrast.
-Range is 0 to 1000 (equivalent to 0% to 100%).
    * - Input white level
-     -
+     - Percentage
      - Moves the white point to the left: all pixels with that value or higher will be white.
 This makes bright areas even brighter, influences the mid-tones a little and the dark areas not at all.
 Increases contrast.
-Range is 0 to 1000 (equivalent to 0% to 100%).
    * - Gamma
-     -
+     - Percentage
      - Changes the overall brightness of the image.
 Affects only the mid-tones, black and white are not influenced.
-Range is 10 to 4000 (default is 1000, equivalent to Gamma 1.0).
+Default is 25%, equivalent to Gamma 1.0).
 Lower values (moving the bar to the left) make the image darker, higher values (moving the bar to the right) make it brighter.
    * - Black output
-     -
+     - Percentage
-     - Opposite of Input level black\ [1]_
+     - Opposite of Input black level\ [1]_
    * - White output
-     -
+     - Percentage
-     - Opposite of Input level white\ [1]_
+     - Opposite of Input white level\ [1]_

 The following selection items are available: